wgsl-tooling-wg/wesl-spec/Imports.md

 See [Name Mangling](./NameMangling.md)

 ## Dead Code Elimination
-Linkers may choose to do dead code elimination, but it is a not-observable implementation detail.
+Linkers may choose to do dead code elimination, but it is a non-observable implementation detail.

 `const_assert` statements inside of functions need special treatment, see relevant section.